Blibbo/Studio/Software/OS/Windows/Windows.md

 	- **Windows Terminal** opens the default terminal for the operating system.
 It's typically powershell.
 A shorthand.
 	- `{batch}wt batch1; batch2; batch3;`
 - `{batch}start <file path/directory>` ^start
 	- equates to a double click on something.
-	- if it's a directory, it opens it on `{batch}explorer`
-	- if it's a file, it opens it in the default app for the file extension
+Opens the thing in the default app
-	- if it's an executable, it runs
-		- commands that normally don't open their own window, WILL open their own window
 	- `{batch}start "Window Title" "<path to program>" "<path to open>"`
 		- this equates to "open with" in the context menu.
 		- window title is a weird parameter to have, but you have it.
 		- ==Ex:== `{batch}start "" "C:\Windows\System32\notepad.exe" "C:\path\to\example.txt"`
+	- ==N.B.== if the file path contains spaces, you are FORCED to specify the app you're opening it with
+		- this is because normally you'd use `""`, but in here, `""` triggers the second version of the command, where you have to specify the path.
+		- **ex:** `{batch}start "explorer" "path with spaces"`
 - `{batch}explorer` ^explorer
 	- opens the file explorer on the home directory
 	- `{batch}explorer <directory>`